-A tail gunner in a B-24 bomber dubbed “Wild Princess,” Staff Sgt.
-Herb May was on the first daylight mission flown by the U.S. Air Force over Berlin in February 1944.
+A tail gunner in a B-24 bomber dubbed “Wild Pussy,” Staff Sgt.
+Herb May was on one of the first daylight mission flown by the U.S. Air Force over Berlin in May 1944.
 He had plenty of company — there were 800 heavy bombers in the armada that day attacking the German capital.

 “They told us in the morning briefing the Germans were mad.
 Hermann Goring, commander of the Luftwaffe, assured his fighter pilots Allied bombers would never reach Berlin.
 So we were expecting the worst,” the 87-year-old Port Charlotte, Fla. resident said.

 May flew out of Attenbridge, near Norwich, England, as a member of the 466th Bomb Group, 786th Squadron of the 8th Air Force.
 He grew up in La Grange, a tough suburb on Chicago’s west side, joined the Army Air Corps after graduating from high school and become a tail gunner in a four-engine “Liberator.”

 “When we took off that first morning about 6 a.m., we could hardly see the tips of our wings because the fog was so thick.
 The lead bomber followed a Jeep with flashing lights down the runway to get off,” May said.
 “Bomber after bomber flew into the fog at minute intervals after that.
 We circled the field until we reached 8,000 to 10,000 feet before climbing out of the fog.